Unity-Technologies/DesktopSamples/README.md

-# What license is Windows Store Apps samples shipped under?
+# What license is Windows Store samples shipped under?

 This is released under the [MIT/X11 license](LICENSE).